 Resonate missionaries live in many countries around the world, including Canada and the United States.
 Some live in metropolitan cities, some in small towns, and some in remote villages.
 Some serve a few miles from their hometown, and some a few hundred miles.
 Most missionaries live in houses or apartments.
 In many situations, you’ll have access to air conditioning, wifi, television, and other familiar comforts if you want them.
-You’ll just need to be willing to adapt, be flexible, and be willing to embrace a local culture.
+You’ll just need to be willing to adapt, be flexible, and be willing to embrace, respect, and learn about a local culture.

 4. You have to be adventurous and love to travel.